-XLM-R Longformer (or XLM-Long for short) is a XLM-R model that has been extended to allow sequence lengths up to 4096 tokens, instead of the regular 512.
+XLM-R Longformer is a XLM-R model, that has been extended to allow sequence lengths up to 4096 tokens, instead of the regular 512.
 The model was pre-trained from the XLM-RoBERTa checkpoint using the Longformer pre-training scheme on the English WikiText-103 corpus.

 The reason for this was to investigate methods for creating efficient Transformers for low-resource languages, such as Swedish, without the need to pre-train them on long-context datasets in each respecitve language.
 The trained model came as a result of a master thesis project at Peltarion and was fine-tuned on multilingual quesion-answering tasks, with code available here.

 Since both XLM-R model and Longformer models are large models, it it recommended to run the models with NVIDIA Apex (16bit precision), large GPU and several gradient accumulation steps.